rmcwhae/russellmcwhae.ca/content/journal/new-website.md

 Margins and padding can then be defined with values such as `var(--s0)` etc., which are perhaps less arbitrary than otherwise.

-As for typography, simplicity again prevails: all fonts are different weights of a single typeface.

 ## Development

 As mentioned, this website is built using SvelteKit.
 Under the hood, SvelteKit uses [Vite](https://vitejs.dev/) for bundling, which was fabulously quick and reliable.